opticfluorine/sovereign/docs/manual/creators/resources/index.md

 Adding a tilesheet must be done outside of the engine.
 To add a new tilesheet, follow these steps:

 1. Copy the spritesheet PNG file to the client's `Data/Spritesheet` directory.
-2. Create a YAML file with the same name as the PNG file.
-For example, if the spritesheet is named `bat.png`, name the new YAML file `bat.yaml`.
+2. Create a JSON file with the same name as the PNG file.
+For example, if the spritesheet is named `bat.png`, name the new JSON file `bat.json`.
    :::{tip}
-   The easiest way to create the YAML file is to copy an existing YAML file then updating it.
+   The easiest way to create the JSON file is to copy an existing JSON file then updating it.
    :::
-3. Update the information in the YAML file as needed.
+3. Update the information in the JSON file as needed.
 Make sure that the `Filename` field matches the name of the PNG file for the spritesheet, and make sure that the `SpriteWidth` and `SpriteHeight` fields are set correctly.
 Finally, make sure that the attribution fields `Author` and `License` are set correctly, especially if you are using third party assets.